MaxKorbmacher/OFAMS_Brain_Age/README.md

-# OFAMS longitudinal analysis of brain age
+# Analysis of multimodal MS clinical trial data: the OFAMS longitudinal study
-Analyses on the longitudinal OFAMS (ω-3 Fatty Acid Treatment in Multiple Sclerosis (MS)) MRI data using Brain Age.
+Analyses on the longitudinal OFAMS (ω-3 Fatty Acid Treatment in Multiple Sclerosis (MS)) entails MRI data using Brain Age, multiomics, clinical and behavioural data.

 We start with explaining the _cortical_ brainage model and how to apply it to your own data.